Yugenero/Yugenero/README.md

 *I'm fervently seeking an entry-level software engineering position.*

-When I'm not working or programming, I usually go on a liberating run around the park, or In solitude with my own thoughts.
+When I'm not working or programming, I usually go out and run around the park, or in solitude with my own thoughts.

 ---